Day 1: Welcome to Moscow

 Day 3:Kremlin grounds

-Today we observe Kremlins Armoury Museum to explore its collection of opulent coronation finery, hand-forged armour and weapons, continue to the Square of Four Cathedrals.
-The balance of the day is at leisure for independent exploration or optional tours at your choice.
+Today we observe Kremlins Armoury Museum to explore its collection of opulent coronation finery, hand-forged armour and weapons, then continue to the Square of Four Cathedrals.
+The rest of the day is at leisure for independent exploration or optional tours at your choice.

 Day 4: Tretyakov Gallery and metropolitan tour